Actionable and Interpretable Fault Localization for Recurring Failures in Online Service Systems: Design of model

 For each failure unit $v$ of a failure $T$, we expect the suspicious score $s_{T}(v)\in[0, 1]$ to be as close as possible to its ground truth label $r_{T}(v) \in \{0, 1\}$.
 To measure the difference between $s_{T}(v)$ and $r_{T}(v)$, we use the widely-used binary cross-entropy \cite{goodfellow2016deep}:

 Since most failure units are not faulty, their losses are dominant compared with the faulty ones.
 As a result, the model could fall back to score every failure unit equally.
-To solve this problem, we assign different weights to faulty and normal failure units.
-Specifically speaking, the weights of normal and faulty failure units are $1$ and $N$ (the number of failure units) respectively.
+To solve this problem, we assign different weights to faulty and normal failure units to make the weight of faulty failure units equal to the sum of all normal failure units.
+Specifically speaking, the weights of normal and faulty failure units are $1$ and $N$ (the number of failure units), respectively.
 In summary,